kelbert2/JavaNuggets/Java.md

 ### HeapSort binary heap
 Fast

-Build max heap to sort elements in ascending order
+Build max heap to sort elements in ascending order .

-A heap is just a tree, just put the elements as you would a tree array, with kids (i*2)+1 or +2, left to right
+A heap is just a tree, just put the elements as you would a tree array, with kids (i*2)+1 or +2, left to right.
+In constnat space.

 Max heap: parent node is always >= child nodes = Build binary tree